ansible-collections/ibm_zos_core/docs/source/modules/zos_operator.rst

   | **sample**: d u,all

 elapsed
-  The number of seconds or centiseconds that elapsed waiting for the command to complete.
+  The number of seconds that elapsed waiting for the command to complete.

   | **returned**: always
   | **type**: float